vanditsramblings/distributed-locking-microservices/README.md

-# distributed-locking-microservices
+# multi-instance-locking
-A distributed locking implementation using Redis
+A distributed locking mechanism for implementation using Redis